 The best way is to send it back to the Sinar Technology Service Centre where we have all the correct equipment and calibration standards to check and adjust the instrument across it’s entire range of functionality.
-However, a Field Test device, used regularly during the months the instrument is in use, will provide an early indication should the calibration start to drift.

 It’s very important to monitor on-floor drying, or in-bin storage, regularly.
 If you’re using a meter, rather than a Grainspear, samples must be collected and tested using a sampling probe.
 This will ensure that samples are taken from the commodity at various, pre-determined levels and not just randomly up and down the heap.
 The horizontal position of each sample should be noted along with the results to ensure that drying is progressing both vertically and horizontally.
 This process means taking a lot of samples and testing, but it’s essential to ensure correct drying and to detect problems, like blocked ducts or fungus growth, at an early stage.
 Talk to our sales department for your sampling probe requirements.